 2. Creating a Successful Passive Income Blog

 In order to have a successful blog, you will need to provide quality content, establish yourself as an authority in your niche, and provide timeless content, among other things.
 Let’s have a look at what all this means.

 You have probably heard this a million times, but it is still worth repeating – content is King!
 People visit websites because they want quality content that answers their questions.
 Similarly, your website needs to offer quality to its visitors.
 Such content will help your rankings on search engines like Google.
 Obviously, the higher you rank on Google, the more traffic you will get.
 In fact, with some affiliate marketing programs, you need to have great content in place before you can promote the related products.
 But that does not mean you need to have tens of quality pages before you get a chance to promote your products.

 But what is “quality content”?
 Having thirty posts that are competitive in content and length and style compared to your competition is usually good enough to get you started.
 But how should you structure your articles, and analyse the competition to have a chance at beating them in Google’s rankings?
 At Income School, in Project 24, Ricky and Jim talk about how to generate income through organic traffic to grow your online business.
-We love their authenticity and how real they are about the work that needs to be put in to build a profitable blog.
+We love their authenticity and how real they are about the work that needs to be put in to build a successful blog.
 Their webinar below covers mostly everything you need to get started blogging: